What is thyroid cancer?

 The Types Of Thyroid Cancer

-There are several different types of thyroid cancer:
+There are several different types:

 • Hürthle cell carcinoma, also known as oxyphil cell carcinoma, is a subtype of follicular carcinoma, and accounts for approximately 3 percent of all thyroid cancers.